J-pilon/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
+- Start making your own shortened campanion urls.
+- Its that easy!

+## functionality

+- When entering a long URL to be shortened you must add the prefix "http://" in front of your url.